tjw218/pmp-wordpress/README.md

 ![After publishing the post Push to PMP is enabled](/assets/img/post-published-prepush-to-pmp.png)

-Once your post is published, if you make changes to it in WordPress and would like to push your changes to the PMP, click the "Push to PMP" button located in the "PMP: Document information" meta box.
+Once your post is published, if you make changes to it in WordPress and would like to push your changes to the PMP, click the "Push to PMP" button located in the **PMP: Document information** meta box.
+Note that the PMP guid for the post is displayed in the meta box (actually only part of the guid is displayed), with a link to the story on the PMP portal.

 ![Update the post and push the changes to the PMP](/assets/img/post-published-and-pushed-to-pmp.png)